Butterscotch apple pie cookies bring the taste of apple pie to a homemade cookie recipe! Fresh apples are the star of this easy dessert recipe.

 - Drizzle butterscotch over cookie prior to serving

-NOTES: On my first run making this recipe, I cut my lattice strips too thick.
-Next time, I will cut the lattice 1/4 inch thick to create a tighter weave, creating a prettier cookie
+NOTES: On my first run making the butterscotch apple pie cookies, I cut my lattice strips too thick.
+Next time, I will cut the lattice ¼ inch thick, creating a tighter weave and a prettier cookie.

 Please follow the steps below for the Linky Party: